gattoPulcioso/FilesChecker/README.md

 ## Future Enhancements

-- Implement or clarify the "file check" functionality mentioned in the project description.
 - Add more robust error handling for file operations.
 - Allow customization of the editor (e.g., themes, font sizes).